Grand River Hospital’s senior leadership team

 You can reach Malcolm for operational items through his assistant Rose McNeilly at 519-749-4300 extension 2201 or for governance related items by contacting Catherine Heal at 519-749-4300 extension 6709.

-Barry Cheal, C.P.A., C.A., C. Dir., Vice President of Finance and Chief Financial Officer
+Ralph Fernando, C.P.A., Interim Vice President of Corporate Services and Chief Financial Officer

-Barry Cheal was appointed chief financial officer for Grand River Hospital in 2009.
+Ralph Fernando was appointed interim vice president of corporate services and chief financial officer for Grand River Hospital in March, 2018.

 Young Lee, Vice President of Quality, Performance Management and Clinical System Transformation